OneBusAway/onebusaway-deep-links/README.md

 ### Endpoints

 - `GET /regions/:region_id/alert_feeds` - Returns a JSON collection of `AlertFeed` objects.
+- `GET /regions/:region_id/alert_feed_items` - Returns a JSON collection of `AlertFeedItem` objects for the given `Region` id.
+Accepts a `since` parameter formatted as a UTC timestamp.
-- `GET /regions/:region_id/alert_feeds/:id` - Returns a JSON collection of `AlertFeedItem` objects for the given `AlertFeed` id.
+- `GET /alert_feeds/:id` - Returns a JSON collection of `AlertFeedItem` objects for the given `AlertFeed` id.
 Accepts a `since` parameter formatted as a UTC timestamp.